 FortiClient Telemetry security features

-At any time, you can disconnect a rogue endpoint from EMS and prevent it from reconnecting to EMS in the future.
+The EMS administrator may at anytime disconnect a rogue endpoint from EMS and prevent it from reconnecting to EMS in the future.

 A list of TCP/IP ports used by the EMS is provided in Required services and ports.
 The network administrator may block all other ports or service requests to the EMS IP address or fully qualified domain name (FQDN).